kyma-project/kyma/docs/kyma/docs/03-03-testing.md

   count: 1
 ```

 Creation of the suite triggers tests execution.
-See the current progress of the tests in the ClusterTestSuite status.
+See the current tests progress in the ClusterTestSuite status.
 Run:
 ```bash
  kubectl get cts {my-suite} -oyaml
  ```